KenticoDevTrev/XperienceCommunity.Baseline/documentation/navigation/navigation-secondary-navigation.md

 - [/Components/Navigation/SecondaryNavigation/SecondaryNavigation.cshtml](../../src/Navigation/Navigation.RCL/Components/Navigation/SecondaryNavigation/SecondaryNavigation.cshtml): The wrapper around your navigation and where the screen reader / Navigation Page Selector are optionally rendered.
 - [/Components/Navigation/SecondaryNavigation/SecondaryNavigationItem.cshtml](../../src/Navigation/Navigation.RCL/Components/Navigation/SecondaryNavigation/SecondaryNavigation.cshtml): The First Level Navigation
 - [/Components/Navigation/SecondaryNavigation/SecondaryNavigationDropdownItem.cshtml](../../src/Navigation/Navigation.RCL/Components/Navigation/SecondaryNavigation/SecondaryNavigation.cshtml): All levels below the first level, handles rendering items and their nested children.

+## Allowed Page Types for Breadcrumbs / Secondary Navigation
+ What pages are allowed in the Secondary Navigation are configured in a Web Channel Settings (Admin -> Channel Managemenet -> (Select your channel) -> Navigation Channel Settings -> Navigation Page Types).
+This is used for Breadcrumbs and Secondary Navigation Selection (unless the Secondary Navigation specifies the page types).

 ## Customizing Everything